sandersonfsl/CAD/README.md

 2. Decrease or increase speed of rotation
 3. Reverse Rotation Direction
 4. Move rotational motion to a differente axis
-5. Increase of Decrease torque
+5. Increase or Decrease torque